tuva-health/tuva/README.md

     - source_database: 'hcup' by default - change to wherever your source data lives
     - source_schema: 'public' by default - change to wherever your source data lives
 3. Create a database called 'tuva' - this is where data from the project will be generated
-    note: if you would like data to be created in a different database you can edit this in the dbt_project.yml file
+    - note: if you would like data to be created in a different database you can edit this in the dbt_project.yml file
 4. Create source data tables
-    note: these tables should match the table in [staging](models/staging)
+    - note: these tables should match the table in [staging](models/staging)
-    note: for more details on the required source data tables see [sources.yml](models/sources.yml)
+    - note: for more details on the required source data tables see [sources.yml](models/sources.yml)
 4. Run project
-    a.
-Navigate to the project in the command line
+    1. Navigate to the project in the command line
-    b.
-Run dbt seed to load seed files into the data warehouse (only needed if this is your first time running)
+    2. Run dbt seed to load seed files into the data warehouse (only needed if this is your first time running)
-    c.
-Run dbt run
+    3. Run dbt run
-    d.
-Run dbt docs generate to create documentation followed by dbt docs serve to view documentation in a browser
+    4. Run dbt docs generate to create documentation followed by dbt docs serve to view documentation in a browser

 ## Modules
 This section summarizes all currently available modules included in the project.